Overview of On Campus Housing

 Digital and Public Posting Display Guidelines:

-- Support all University Student Housing, Code of Student Conduct and other University policies.
+- Be in compliance with all University Student Housing, Code of Student Conduct and other University policies.

 - Can only promote/advertisement registered student organization events, on-campus student resources, on-campus job/internship opportunities, RHA and/or ASMSU elections, or ASMSU/RHA ballot initiatives.

 - Advertisements making any mention of illegal use of alcohol or drugs, either implied or explicit, will not be approved.

 University Student Housing does not permit hanging banners on the outside of residence halls.
 Any banner displayed will be considered a violation of the policy and will be removed and disposed of.
 The sponsoring organization or individual will be charged a removal/disposal fee.